AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/configuration.rst

-.. _dgeba_configuration_file:
+.. _pms_configuration_file:

 The Configuration File
 ======================

-The reaction dicts from the previous section appear in a list together with many other parameters in the YAML-format configuration file :download:`DGE-PAC.yaml <DGE-PAC.yaml>`.
+The reaction dicts from the previous section appear in a list together with many other parameters in the YAML-format configuration file :download:`pMSTY.yaml <pMSTY.yaml>`.
 Below is a full listing of this file, followed by a detailed explanation (line numbers are added here for guidance):

 .. code-block:: yaml
     :linenos:

-    Title: DGEBA-PACM thermoset
+    Title: polymethylstyrene
     gmx: 'gmx'
     gmx_options: '-quiet -nobackup'
     initial_density: 300.0  # kg/m3